10 Simple Fall Prevention Exercises Seniors Can Do at Home

 Exercise 3 – side leg raise (4:45 in video)

 Hold on to a sturdy chair back or a countertop.
-Stand with good posture and raise leg out to side – keeping toes pointed straight ahead toward the chair or countertop.
+Stand with good posture and raise your leg out to the side, keeping your toes pointed straight ahead toward the chair or countertop.

 Do this slowly and deliberately, using muscles instead of momentum.
-Avoid leaning forward or dipping the upper body to the opposite side while raising the leg.
+Avoid leaning forward or tilting your upper body to the opposite side when raising your leg.

 Aim for 10 repetitions on each side.